Jimmy Mann (ice hockey)

 James Edward Mann (born April 17, 1959) is a Canadian former professional ice hockey player who played 293 games in the National Hockey League.
 He played for the Winnipeg Jets, Quebec Nordiques and the Pittsburgh Penguins.
 He makes regular appearances with a program for charity, called Oldtimers Hockey Challenge.

-Career
+Early life

 Mann was born in Montreal, Quebec.
 As a youth, he played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Verdun, Quebec.

 Career

 Mann was selected by the Winnipeg Jets in the first round of the 1979 NHL Entry Draft, this pick was the first pick in franchise history.
 Mann made a reputation for himself as a brawler collecting 287 penalty minutes during his first NHL season.

 Mann was suspended for three games and fined $500 for shoving a linesman, Gord Broseker, while trying to resume a fight with defenseman John Gibson in a game against the Toronto Maple Leafs on December 9, 1981.
 During a game against the Pittsburgh Penguins on January 13, 1982 Penguins center Paul Gardner cross-checked Jets winger Doug Smail in the face, resulting in an injury.
 Before the next face-off, Mann attacked Gardner from behind with two punches that broke Gardner's jaw.
 Mann eventually received a ten-game suspension and a criminal record with a $500 fine before the courts of Manitoba.
 Mann missed the entire 1986–87 season recovering from abdominal injury originally suffered in December 1984.